uva-bi-sdad/community/README.md

 # in a file like this
 write.csv(data, "data.csv", row.names = FALSE)

-# you would make a datapackage.json file to document it like this
+# you could make a datapackage.json file to document it like this
-init_data("example_data", path = "data.csv")
+init_data("example_data", filename = "data.csv")

 # or like this
 init_data("example_data", overwrite = TRUE)